robbassett/plotly_mcp/README.md

 The AI will process this request, use the MCP tools to generate a Plotly chart, and return the interactive visualization.

-## 🤝 Contributing

-This is a demonstration project, but contributions that enhance the example or add educational value are welcome.
-Focus areas include:

-- Additional chart types and MCP tools
-- Better integration patterns
-- Documentation improvements
-- Example datasets and use cases

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.